With Tired Eyes, Tired Minds, Tired Souls, We Slept: Plot

 Lucas tends to Peyton and finds that it is actually a bullet in her leg, and promises her that she will be okay.
-Peyton is losing a lot of blood, and Lucas does his best to keep her talking so that she has a better chance of survival if awake instead of asleep.
-Feeling that she does not have long to live, and wanting to confess her feelings for him, she pulls him in for a kiss and tells him she loves him, despite the fact that he is still dating Brooke.
+Peyton is losing a lot of blood and Lucas does his best to keep her talking so that she has a better chance of survival if awake instead of asleep.
+Peyton states how Lucas is always saving her, at which he responds that somebody’s got to.
+Feeling that she does not have long to live and wanting to confess her feelings for him, she tells a melted Lucas she loves him and then brings him closer to her for a kiss, which he returns.
 Meanwhile, Rachel (Danneel Harris), Mouth, Haley, and Skills attempt to reason with Jimmy who is fed up with being ignored and made fun of.

 Brooke realizes that she has been looking for the wrong things in life when a worried mother comes to her looking for her daughter, thinking that her daughter and Brooke are friends.
 Though Brooke assures the mother that she will find her daughter, she realizes that she does not know her and excuses herself outside to secretly break down into sobs.
 She later finds the girl and convinces her to find her mother.

 In the tutor center, the situation is quickly deteriorating.
-Jimmy lets Abby (Allison Scagliotti) go due to an illness she has and turns back to find Nathan sending a text with his phone; he threatens to kill whoever comes into the school, just as Lucas carries an unconscious Peyton out of the library.
+Jimmy lets Abby (Allison Scagliotti) go due to an illness she has and turns back to find Nathan sending a text with his phone; he threatens to kill whoever comes into the school, just as Lucas risks it all and carries an unconscious Peyton out of the library to bring her to safety.
 The library door slams and Jimmy goes to confront them, despite the pleas of Haley, Nathan, Rachel, Mouth and Skills.

 The confrontation is halted when Keith (Craig Sheffer) convinces Dan (Paul Johansson) to sneak him into the school to talk to Jimmy.
 Keith convinces Jimmy to let Lucas and Peyton go.
 After a dramatic confrontation, in which Keith reaches out to Jimmy in an attempt to save him, Jimmy uses his own gun to commit suicide.
-The group in the tutor center hear the shot and Haley and Rachel break down into tears.
+The group in the tutor center hear the shot and Haley and Mouth break down into tears.
 Meanwhile, Lucas has carried Peyton outside and she is loaded into the ambulance.
 He meets with Brooke who had been let out of the gym, and his mother, Karen (Moira Kelly).